Frank Wattendorf

-Frank Wattendorf (1906 — 1986) was an American physicist specializing in wind tunnels for research in aerodynamics.
+Frank Wattendorf (1906 – 11 June 1986) was an American physicist specializing in wind tunnels for research in aerodynamics.

-Wattendorf is recalled for his report on the wind tunnel at Ötztal that was under construction in Austria during World War II.
+Wattendorf is recalled for his report on a wind tunnel that was under construction in Ötztal in Austria during World War II.
 Wattendorf's report, and one by Theodore von Kármán, spurred on renewed research in aerodynamics.

 Wattendorf was born in Boston on May 23, 1906.
 He studied at Harvard University, graduating in 1926.
 He went on to study aerodynamics at MIT and there met Kármán when he visited that campus.
 Kármán invited him to come to Aachen, Germany which he did, with his mother.

 Wattendorf became Kármán's assistant, and they both moved to Caltech in 1926.
 Wattendorf earned his Ph.D. in California.
 His thesis, "The effect of curvature on fully developed turbulent flow", was published in the Proceedings of the Royal Society (series A, volume 148, issue #865).
 The colleagues combined to study the landing of seaplanes in 1929.